blockchainsllc/in3-docs/docs/rpc.md

 ### zksync_pubkeyhash

-params: none
+params:
+  - optional: the packed public key to hash ( if given the hash is build based on the given hash, otherwise the hash is based on the config)

-returns the current PubKeyHash based on the pk set.
+returns the current PubKeyHash based on the configuration set.

 Example: